nordstream3/FOC/production/README.md

-## Uploading Firmware and testing the FOC/PILL
+## Step 1: Uploading Firmware and testing the FOC/PILL

 The FOCPILL can be powered from USB +5V by temporarily bridging the two pads next to the USB-C connector.